awsandy/awstflab1/2_first_steps/README.md

 # Initialize the terraform resource provider

-In this section we will initiaize terraform and build a basic VPC using terraform infrastructire as code Terraform is used in several stages. y
+In this section we will initiaize terraform and build a basic VPC using terraform infrastructire as code Terraform is used in several stages.

 ![Terraform stages](../images/terraform.png)